Why are immigrant visa cases refused?

 If your visa is refused under the provisions of Section 221(g) of the Immigration and Nationality Act for lack of documentation, you will have twelve months to present the missing documents.
-Thereafter the process may be terminated and the petition returned to the U.S.
+If you fail to complete your missing items within this time, then your application may go under termination process per INA 203.

-Many applicants need administrative processing before a visa can be processed to conclusion.
-The process is usually quick, but at times may take months.
+Many visa applications may need to go through administrative processing before they can be processed to conclusion.
+The process may take several months.
 We cannot expedite this process, nor can we advise how long it will take.
-You can check the status of your case on our website.
+Once the processing is complete, we will notify applicants by email.
+You can also check the status of your case on our website.

 At my Diversity Visa interview, I was told my application was denied.
 How do I appeal that decision or have it reconsidered?